minneapolisdan/ndsu-ag/pages/content-types.md

 ## Research Reports

-We are unclear on this content type:
+We are unclear on the requirements for this content type.

 > REC content that has not been Extensionized, is not clearly actionable